florestefano1975/comfyui-portrait-master/README.md

 The workflow is designed to obtain the right balance between quality and generative performance.
 You can change the settings of the two KSamplers to adapt them to your needs.

 Tested on **Google Colab**, the workflow generates a high-resolution image in **60 seconds with V100 GPU** and in **30 seconds with A100 GPU**.

+## Practical advice

+Using high values for the skin and eye detail control parameters may override the setting for the chosen shot.
+In this case it is advisable to reduce the parameter values for the skin and eyes, or insert in the negative prompt (closeup, close up, close-up:1.5), modifying the weight as needed.

+For total control of the pose, use the ControlNet nodes integrated into the workflow, setting the _shot_ parameter to null (-).

 ## Examples